prakharcode/prakharcode.github.io/README.md

 ## Setup

-0. :star: to the project. :metal:
+0. :star: to the project.
 2. Fork the project [Indigo](https://github.com/sergiokopplin/indigo/fork)
 3. Edit `_config.yml` with your data (check <a href="README.md#settings">settings</a> section)
 4. Write some posts :bowtie: